 And no… unfortunately, I do not speak German, nor have I ever been to Germany… yet.
-However, it’s high on my list of places to see before I die.
+It’s high on my list of places to experience, though.

 Who I am